Siwan (album)

-Siwan is an album by pianist Jon Balke recorded in 2007/08 and released on the ECM label in 2009.
+Siwan is an album by pianist Jon Balke recorded in 2007/08 and released on ECM in 2009.

 Reception

-The Allmusic review by Thom Jurek awarded the album 4½ stars stating "Every track here reveals something unusual, brings something hidden and alien to the fore even as it beguiles the listener with its intimacy of secret histories and knowledge.
-Siwan is Balke's masterpiece thus far, and will hopefully become as influential as it is groundbreaking".
+The AllMusic review by Thom Jurek awarded the album 4½ stars stating "Every track here reveals something unusual, brings something hidden and alien to the fore even as it beguiles the listener with its intimacy of secret histories and knowledge.
+Siwan is Balke's masterpiece thus far, and will hopefully become as influential as it is groundbreaking."